The Vocation Approach

 While the theme may remain constant, the way you express this may change over the years.
 If you wish, try tackling the exercise called My Vocation.
 This invites you to do the following things.

-Describe what you believe may be your vocation.
+believe may be your vocation

 If so, describe what you believe may be your vocation.
 Don’t worry too much about the actual wording – that can take years – have a go at describing your vocation.
+Describe the times you may have expressed this vocation in various activities or projects.

-Describe the possible vehicles you can use to express your vocation in the future.
+you can use to express your vocation

 You may already use a tried and trusted vehicle.
 This may be writing, painting, gardening, building, encouraging people, teaching, solving problems, broadcasting, communicating or whatever.
 Focus on the vehicles that you feel most attracted to using.

-Describe the specific things you can do to deliver valuable work when expressing your vocation through these vehicles.
+Describe the specific things you can do to deliver valuable

 Leave a Reply